S$^3$NN: Time Step Reduction of Spiking Surrogate Gradients for Training Energy Efficient Single-Step Spiking Neural Networks: Single-Step Spiking Neural Networks

 \subsection{Loss function}

 Several methods in SNNs usually convert the output data into a spike format through the spiking neuron to calculate the loss function by counting the number of spikes~\citep{shrestha2018slayer} or measuring their van Rossum distance between the desired and actual spikes~\citep{van2001novel}.
 However, converting the output data into spikes may result in information loss.
-Instead, we set the output of the S$^2$NN as the logits $\boldsymbol{y} = \{y_c\}_{c=1}^{C} \in \boldsymbol{R}^C$ to compute the softmax-cross entropy (See Fig.~\ref{fig:architecture-out})~\citep{gehrig2020event}:
+Instead, we directly set the output of the S$^3$NN as the logits $\boldsymbol{y} = (y_c)_{c=1}^{C} \in \boldsymbol{R}^C$ (Fig.~\ref{fig:architecture-out}).
+As the loss function, we use the softmax-cross entropy function with the label smoothing~\citep{szegedy2016rethinking} to prevent overfitting as follows: